INGREDIENT PORTFOLIO

 How much glucarate should you use?

 The serving size for Preventium® depends on the application and desired outcome.
 Based on existing research, AFS recommends 500mg of Preventium® for daily immune support and 1g for more routine detoxification and recovery.
 While glucarate is a natural compound found in many fruits and vegetables, 500 mg of Preventium® would metabolize to the active equivalent of 225 servings of broccoli or 177 servings of apples.
-So if an apple a day keeps the doctor away, imagine the power of defense you can achieve with help from your natural practitioner.
+So if an apple a day keeps the doctor away, imagine the power of defense you can achieve by supplementing with glucarate.

 Conclusion